DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

 - Created slide *ColChart-Final*.
   - Added Chart 2.1 = column chart displaying the final score by student.
 - Created slide *PieChart-Letter*.
-  - Added Chart 3.1 = pie chart dispalying the percentage of student who obtianed each grade (Count is dispalyed when hovering over segment).
+  - Added Chart 3.1 = pie chart displaying the percentage of student who obtained each grade (Count is displayed when hovering over segment).
 - Created slide *Basic Visuals* and copied all charts:
   -  Chart 1.2 = copy of Chart 1.1
   -  Chart 2.2 = copy of Chart 2.1